atlassian/smith/docs/design/plugins.md

 // Context contains contextual information for the Process() call. type Context struct {
+	// Namespace is the namespace where the returned object will be created.
+	Namespace string
 	// Actual is the actual object that will be updated if it exists already.
 	// nil if the object does not exist.
 	Actual runtime.Object